1. Get your marriage license and certified copies

 Make sure to visit your state’s DMV website to review if they require any other documents for you to get a new driver’s license.

 You must complete all passport changes by mail.
-The U.S. Department of State compiled a convenient tool to help you fill out the change form.
-After you filled it out, send these documents to the National Passport Processing Center:
+The U.S. Department of State has the information to help you update your passport.
+After you filled it out the correct form, send these documents to the National Passport Processing Center:

 • Completed form DS-82 (mentioned in the above link)